-ShadowExplorer is very useful, and a must have utility.
+ShadowExplorer is very useful, and a must-have utility.
 Very easy to use and operate and always helping utility.
 It makes a hidden feature of Windows accessible to you and makes it easier for you to access those files.
 It can always get previous versions of your files and recover them for you.
-Hope you like it!

 Shadow Explorer download

-In Windows 8, Microsoft has introduced a feature called as File History.
-File History in Windows 8 saves copies of your Libraries, Desktop, Favorites and Contacts, so that you can get them back any time, if they are ever lost or damaged.
+TIP: File History in Windows 10 saves copies of your Libraries, Desktop, Favorites and Contacts, so that you can get them back any time if they are ever lost or damaged.